Jun 22 2012

 The advantages of using Hall Effect sensors are as follows:

-Hall Effect sensors are not affected by ambient conditions, such as dust, humidity, and vibrations and are due to are insensitive to some ambient conditions based on the principle that these sensors display a constant flow of an electrical current making their characteristics constant over time.
+- Hall Effect sensors are not affected by ambient conditions, such as dust, humidity, and vibrations and are insensitive to some ambient conditions based on the principle that these sensors display a constant flow of electrical current, making their characteristics constant over time.

-Hall Effect sensors are built from semiconductor material that display low carrier density, hence conductivity is smaller and their voltage is larger.
+- Hall Effect sensors are built from semiconductor materials that display low carrier density, hence conductivity is smaller and their voltage is larger.

-Hall Effect sensors depends on carrier mobility, which eliminates any perturbations due to surface elements; thus, making these conductors reproducible and highly reliable.
+- Hall Effect sensors depend on carrier mobility, which eliminates any perturbations due to surface elements, and as a result these conductors reproducible and highly reliable.

-Hall sensors work in a wide temperature range, provide highly repeatable operation, and are capable of measuring a large current.
+- Hall sensors work over a wide temperature range, provide highly repeatable operation, and are capable of measuring a large current.